Cormanz/Lotisa/README.md

 I am currently working on optimizing performance, but the legal movegen perft is abysmally low.
 This will make it difficult to do many comprehensive optimizations that normal chess engines do.

-The psuedolegal movegen isn't at an ideal speed in itself, but it has a rather workable speed for all intents and purposes of 1.2M nodes per second.
-In the future, I'd like to optimize this too, but this isn't the main bottleneck I'm facing.

-The main bottleneck is from Psuedolegal to Legal, which is a **13x** decrease in nodes per second (where Legal to Negamax is only about 3x.)
+The main bottleneck is from Psuedolegal to Legal, which is a **18x** decrease in nodes per second (where Legal to Negamax is only about 3x.)
 This is an incredibly low speed.
 I suspect this is because of one of the following reasons:

 - Making and unmaking every move.
 - Having to run `can_attack` for every piece (which, despite its optimizations, could still be slow.)